dop-amin/dilithium-on-opentitan-thesis/README.md

   is a fork from the [official OpenTitan repository](https://github.com/lowRISC/opentitan) and includes modifications to the OTBN simulator, instruction set, and our implementation of Dilithium, as well as the setup for testing and benchmarking said implementation.
+The code related to Dilithium can be found inside `./opentitan/sw/otbn/crypto/handwritten` as well as `./opentitan/sw/otbn/crypto/tests`.
 - [`Dockerfile`](https://github.com/dop-amin/dilithium-on-opentitan-thesis/blob/main/Dockerfile)
   can be used to build the container for reproducing our results.
 In the build process, the aforementioned submodule is cloned into the container and the